allanbunch/node-red-openai-api/README.md

 ## Quick Start

 1. Drop an `OpenAI API` node onto your flow.
-2. In the node editor, use the `Service Host` field to either select an existing config node or create one with the `+` button.
+2. Create or select a `Service Host` config node.
-3. In that `Service Host` config, set `API Base` (default: `https://api.openai.com/v1`).
+3. Set `API Base` to your provider endpoint.
+The default OpenAI value is `https://api.openai.com/v1`.
-4. Set `API Key`:
+4. Set `API Key` using either:
-   - `cred` type for a masked credential value, or
+   - `cred` for a stored credential value, or
-   - `env/msg/flow/global` and provide a reference name.
+   - `env`, `msg`, `flow`, or `global` for a runtime reference
-5. Back in the `OpenAI API` node, select your method (for example `create model response`).
+5. Pick a method on the `OpenAI API` node, such as `create model response`.
-6. Send request params in `msg.payload` (or change the input property on the node).
+6. Send the request payload through `msg.payload`, or change the node's input property if your flow uses a different message shape.

 Example `msg.payload` for `create model response`: